sunpy/sunpy/docs/guide/units-coordinates.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SunPy Map uses coordinates to specify locations on the image, and to plot overlays on plots of maps.
-When a Map is created a coordinate frame is constructed from the header information.
+When a Map is created, a coordinate frame is constructed from the header information.
 This can be accessed using ``.coordinate_frame``::